TomNachtigal/WERD_V3_TopicModel/README.md

 * Licenses used: Used Google Translate API to translate non-English reforms, see: Google.
 (N.D).
 Cloud Translation - Google Cloud, Retreived from https://cloud.google.com/translate.
 To run this section of the code, be sure to obtain appropriate API.
 The dataset included here includes the English version of all reforms included in our analysis.

 Features:
-* Preprocessed Data: Rda file of cleaned and tokenized descriptions of education reforms from WERD, ready for topic modeling.
+* Preprocessed Data: RDA files of cleaned and tokenized descriptions of education reforms from WERD, ready for topic modeling.
 * Topic Model Results: Outputs of the STM, including:
   1) Key of topics (temporary Google Doc link: https://docs.google.com/document/d/1eeXTWaGu8Qs5aA858ksR7Iamc6r-0rTzQaP0A4izLyY/edit): Table listing the topics in decreasing order by topic prevalence across the database (i.e., the most commonly discussed topic to the least discussed), including the most probably words associated with every topic, the most unique words to every topic, and 3 of the most associated reforms with every topic.
     Note: we do not specify our qualitative labels, as they are subject to researcher discretion.